Jeffrén Suárez

-Jeffrén Isaac Suárez Bermúdez (born 20 January 1988), known simply as Jeffrén, is a Venezuelan former footballer who played as a forward or a winger.
+Jeffrén Isaac Suárez Bermúdez (born 20 January 1988), known simply as Jeffrén, is a Venezuelan former professional footballer who played as a forward or a winger.

 He started his career with Barcelona, appearing rarely and signing for Sporting CP in 2011.
-Other than in Spain, he also played professionally in Portugal, Belgium, Switzerland, Cyprus, Croatia, the United Arab Emirates and Thailand.
+Other than in Spain, he also played in Portugal, Belgium, Switzerland, Cyprus, Croatia, the United Arab Emirates and Thailand.

 Jeffrén won 30 caps for Spain at youth level, winning the European Championships with the under-19 and the under-21 teams.
 In 2015, he made his senior debut for Venezuela.

 Early life

 Born in Ciudad Bolívar, Venezuela, Jeffrén was just one year old when his family left the country for the Spanish island of Tenerife.

 FC Barcelona talent scouts spotted him and, in 2004, he was signed for its youth teams from CD Tenerife, first being coached by Guillermo Hoyos, who played him as a midfielder.